mrandypratt/js129/assessment.md

 Object Factory: Function which returns a new object which a pre-defined structure (**type**).

 ### Pros:
-- Reduce repetitive code
+- Reduces repetitive code
 - Creates new objects with same structure which do not share memory
-- Can create self-referential methods using `this` keyword
+- Allows for self-referential methods using `this` keyword

 ### Cons:
 - Not memory efficient (all properties have full copies on each instance)
-- Not compatible with the `instanceof` operator to determine type.
+- Not compatible with the `instanceof` operator to determine type

 ```javascript
 function createCar(fuelLevel) {